Formatting Image - Ignore Formatting Image - Ignore

 English to Korean Greetings and Goodbyes

 There are many ways to say hello or goodbye in Korean, especially when you consider the various formality levels that occur between speakers!
+Fortunately, this page will help you understand many of these translations.

-English to Korean Greetings:
+Saying "Hello" from English to Korean

 Hello ➔ Annyeong (informal)